 The Long Term Control Plan Update (LTCPU) for the Delaware County Regional Water Quality Control Authority (DELCORA) evaluates the sewer systems according to United States Environmental Protection Agency (USEPA) requirements and guidance.
 The final plan was submitted to the USEPA on February 15, 2019.
 Revisions to the plan were submitted on July 15, 2020 and January 21, 2021 in response to PADEP and USEPA comments.
 The January 21, 2021 version of the LTCP, is currently under review and addresses all aspects of the Consent Decree issued to DELCORA by USEPA.
+Comments from USEPA on the January 2021 submittal were received on November 5, 2021.
+The LTCP will be resubmitted.
 Although monitoring and modeling studies show DELCORA is not causing Water Quality Standards to be exceeded, the plan includes further investment to reduce Combined Sewer Overflow (CSO) discharges and improve water quality.
 The investments include improvements to the collection system and the treatment plant that will provide multiple benefits to DELCORA customers.
 These improvements increase the level of system wide annual average wet weather flow capture to over 90% of the total wet weather flow.
 This level of capture exceeds Federal Clean Water Act requirements under USEPA's "Presumption" approach.